-From 2 June, contributions from selected writers are continuously published on the Group Critical Writing Residency website, culminating in a live Group Critical Reading Event led by Fusco in which the writers will give their work a public voice as part of the 12-hour Jamming Symposium on 25 July 2014.
+Contributions from selected writers are published on the Group Critical Writing Residency website, culminating in a live Group Critical Reading Event led by Fusco in which the writers give their work a public voice as part of the 12-hour Jamming Symposium on 25 July 2014.

 12-Hour Jamming Symposium, Friday 25 July 2014, 11am – 11pm